edhamma/mahasi-diary/diary.rst

 **A:**  I only felt jerks on my mouth.
 Sometimes the closed mouth was strung open so that it was gaping by itself.

-**A:**  Sometimes my upper and lower set of teeth chattered. *(The yogi's experience was UBBEGA PITI = uplifting happiness)*.
+**A:**  Sometimes my upper and lower set of teeth chattered. *(The yogi's experience was UBBEGA PITI = uplifting happiness.)*

 **A:**  When I was noting very well, something heaved up inside my body and stayed still in the chest.
 Sometimes it went out through the mouth, my whole body felt as if some sort of soothing vibration was passing through me.
 That sensation was so pleasant I did not want to open my eyes, I did not even want a flicker of my eyelids to happen: In my whole life I had never experienced this sort of pleasant sensation.
 It was. sheer luxury.

 **A:**  There was slight vibrations in my body, then the whole body felt as if it was receiving a soothing vibration.

 **A:**  After contemplating for a while, there were flashes of subtle vibrations inside my body.
 My whole body felt so nice with soothing [:52:] and gentle thrill and rockings l just could not describe it fully.
-It was really good. *(The yogi had felt PHARANA PITI - pervading (rapturous)* joy ).
+It was really good. *(The yogi had felt PHARANA PITI - pervading (rapturous) joy.)*

 **A:**  I felt soothing thrills from my waist and above.

 **A:**  I felt a thrill running from my waist downwards.

-**A:**  Sometimes the upper and sometimes the lower part of the body felt a soothing thrill. *(The yogi meant KHUDDIKA PITI - Minor joy)*.
+**A:**  Sometimes the upper and sometimes the lower part of the body felt a soothing thrill. *(The yogi meant KHUDDIKA PITI - Minor joy.)*

 **A:**  The thrills I felt in my body and in my chest was very pleasant.
 I just felt so good.
 It was not just nice, it was really Marvelous.
 If I were to note this until it disappeared, I would not like to go on noting.

 **A:**  I felt as if I was swaying gently, many many times.
-It was really good. *(The yogi was clinging to craving)*.
+It was really good. *(The yogi was clinging to craving.)*

-**A:**  The endless thrills rippling in my body was so good, I did not think the others felt as good as me. *(The yogi was clinging to pride )*
+**A:**  The endless thrills rippling in my body was so good, I did not think the others felt as good as me. *(The yogi was clinging to pride.)*

-**A:**  The soothing thrills were from my own body. *(The yogi was clinging to Ditthi, false doctrine)*.
+**A:**  The soothing thrills were from my own body. *(The yogi was clinging to Ditthi, false doctrine.)*

-**A:**  What some people describe as the Dhamma being good, discovering Dhamma, attaining-special Dhamma must be referred to this sort of pleasant, thrilling sensations. *(This yogi is clinging to wrong MAGGA i.e., not the Path)*.
+**A:**  What some people describe as the Dhamma being good, discovering Dhamma, attaining-special Dhamma must be referred to this sort of pleasant, thrilling sensations. *(This yogi is clinging to wrong MAGGA i.e., not the Path.)*

 *Passadhi* (tranquility)
 ------------------------